Notice to advertisers

 AdministratorThe Irish Times Print FacilityCityWest Business Campus4080 Kingswood RoadDublin 24

 Small type should be reproduced as a single colour only, preferably black.
 Small type is considered to be sans-serif type that is 10 points or smaller and serif type that is 12 points or smaller.

 The Irish Times recommends sans-serif type, 10 points or larger, as the best choice for newsprint reproduction.

 Fine serif typefaces should be avoided in reverses.
-Fonts with fine lines fill in with ink when printed on newsprint.
-For a four-colour background we recommend a minimum of 14 points bold for all typefaces.
-Type should not be reversed on a light-coloured background.
+Fonts with fine lines filled in with ink when printed on newsprint.
+For a four-colour background, we recommend a minimum of 14 points bold for all typefaces.
+The type should not be reversed on a light-coloured background.
 Bold sans-serif typefaces are recommended for all reversed text.
 For a single-colour background (magenta, cyan or black,) we recommend 10 points for bold sans-serif type and 12 points for serif type.
-Type should not be reversed on a solid yellow background.
+The type should not be reversed on a solid yellow background.

 The Irish Times RIPs (raster image processors) will reproduce knockout or overprint as specified in the artwork.
 Advertisers and/or their agent(s) are reminded that when inappropriate settings are selected, the printed copy may not match the same copy as viewed on screen.

 If you are unsure about any aspect of preparing copy files (and especially colour copy) for newsprint, we strongly recommend that you have your copy validated by a repro house.